GitHoint/IM-SAAD/docs/decisions/0002-ADR-architecturalStyle copy.md

 ## Decision Outcome

-we chose a mostly service oriented approach obviosuly as it is a web application there will be a cleint server however the design of the software and the approach we will take to implement it is a service based approach.
+we chose a mostly mvc approach obviosuly as it is a web application there will be a cleint server however the design of the software and the approach we will take to implement it is a service based approach.

 <!-- This is an optional element.
 Feel free to remove. -->
 ### Consequences